jarokaz/vertex-sandbox/persistance-resource/README.md

 ### Submit another job

-If you available nodes you can submit another job.
+If there are still unused nodes you can submit another job.
 In this example we will submit a job to train a 1B MPT model.
 The job spec is in `jobspec-1b.yaml`.
 Make sure to modify the `args.run_name` parameter.

 ```
 VERTEX_JOB_NAME="mosaicml-job-$(date +%s)"